sksq96/dress-your-pet/pirate.md

-dress the animal up like a pirate
+Fit a realistic pirate custome to the animal as it is.
+Keep everything else same as original